PhotonVision/photonvision-docs/source/docs/getting-started/april-tags.rst

 A more technical explanation can be found in the `WPILib documentation <https://docs.wpilib.org/en/latest/docs/software/vision-processing/apriltag/apriltag-intro.html>`_.

-.. note:: You can get a PDF of properly sized 16h5 targets `here <https://github.com/Tigerbotics7125/AprilTag16h5>`_.
+.. note:: You can get FIRST's `official PDF of the targets used in 2023 here <https://firstfrc.blob.core.windows.net/frc2023/FieldAssets/TeamVersions/AprilTags-UserGuideandImages.pdf>`_.

 Getting Started With AprilTags
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^